IZKVerifier Interface

 ParameterDescription

-programIdCorresponds to absolutePrestate() in the dispute game — identifies the ZK program.
+programIdCorresponds to absolutePrestate() in the dispute game — identifies the ZK program version.

 publicValuesABI-encoded public inputs committed to by the proof (see Usage in prove()).